YouthBread/dataviz-project/README.md

 Besides the contour map, I also added a very low opacity scatter plot to map each shot.
 In order to differentiate those shot Kobe made and those his missed, I used 2 different marks.

-Also, by adding the control buttons, the scatter plot can support for user to choose whether to display all shots or just those he missed or made.
+Also, by adding the control buttons, the scatter plot can support for users to choose whether to display all shots or just those he missed or made.

 ![beta](https://github.com/YouthBread/kobe-bryant-dataviz-project/blob/master/other_resource/scatter_plot_final.png)